fleaflet/flutter_map/docs/main-concepts/layers/tile-layer.md

 # Tile Layer

 :::info
 This page only talks about WMTS-supporting raster layers, which is the most common and default type of mapping.
-For information about [WMS-supporting](/miscellaneous/wms-servers) or [vector](/miscellaneous/vector-tiles) layers, visit the appropriate pages in the Miscellaneous section.
+For information about [WMS-supporting layers](/miscellaneous/wms-servers) or [vector tiles](/miscellaneous/raster-vs-vector-tiles), visit the appropriate pages in the Miscellaneous section.
 :::

 As explained in the [How Does It Work? page](/introduction/how-does-it-work), tiles for a map in `flutter_map` are provided by tile providers that go inside of a `TileLayerOptions()`.
 That might look something like this: